A frozen company bank account is about as serious as it gets for any company.

 Why is Our Company Bank Account Frozen?

-- you bank is protecting you from what they perceive to be unauthorised activity
+- you bank is protecting the account holder from what they perceive to be unauthorised activity

 - to repay a creditor following a court debt order against you